-■ Up arrow.
+Up arrow.
 Moves the cursor up from the denominator to the numerator of a fraction.
 Changes ALPHA cursor from lowercase to uppercase.
-Starting on a blank line, retypes previous problems sequentially beginning with most recent.
+Starting on a blank line, retypes previous lines sequentially beginning with most recent.
 In WINDOW mode, allows viewing of previous problems.
 In GRAPH mode, moves your view of the graph up.
 In TRACE mode, shows a more detailed step.
+If nothing else happens, then pressing the up arrow moves the cursor into an exponent.

-■ Left arrow.
+Left arrow.
 Moves the cursor left.
 When typing a square root, fraction or exponent structure, ensures that the cursor remains in that structure.
 In answer mode, decreases decimal precision.
 In WINDOW mode, shows more of the answer on the left.
 In GRAPH mode, moves your view of the graph to the left.
 In TRACE mode, goes back one step.